Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 A lion in dreams is always an encounter with dignity.
 With what in you knows its own worth without proof — or is learning to know it.
 With a royalty that is not about status or power over others, but about the fullness of your own presence in the world.

-Your unconscious knows how to speak with you — it simply needs your permission.
 Let the lion from your dream walk alongside you.
 And perhaps show the world that part of yourself that simply knows how to be — without apology, without explanation, without proof.

 Other Dream Meanings